SusamTmg/IT-SUPPORT-AND-SYSTEM-ADMIN-LABS/ticketing_and_troubleshooting/03_sop-simulated-issues.md

 # 03 – SOPs for Simulated IT Issues

-This document contains three Standard Operating Procedures (SOPs) created during this Lab's Portfolio.
+This document contains three Standard Operating Procedures (SOPs) created in this Lab's Portfolio.
 Each SOP outlines a clear, structured method for resolving common IT issues based on simulated tickets in Jira Service Management.

 These reflect the support tasks I practiced and demonstrate how I would approach these issues in a professional IT environment.